Growing Vanda Orchid

 Vanda orchids are monopodials (they grow from a single, upright stem) with long, strappy leaves fanning outward.

 You can expect flower spikes along the top part of the stem on mature plants.
-Vanda orchids can bloom any time of year, with the heaviest flowering in spring and summer.
+Vanda orchids can bloom any time of year, with the heaviest flowering in summer and autumn.
 They may bloom 2 or 3 times a year, as long as their needs are met.
-Bright light and cool nights will spark blooming.
+Bright daylight and cool nights will spark blooming.

 Flower spikes grow from the stem, appearing from between every third leaf or so.